 Read an Opinion Piece from our Managing Director, Dr Peter FitzGerald, on the Telegraph Online, by clicking here.

-In support of our role within the national testing programme we have invested £30m in a new COVID-19 testing laboratory at the Randox Science Park in Northern Ireland.
+In support of our role within the national testing programme we have invested £85m since March 2020 in the building and equipping of over 80,000 sq ft of molecular laboratory space and the development of new innovations in testing technology in our COVID-19 testing facilities at the Randox Science Park in Northern Ireland.

-We have hired almost 300 new staff, and are recruiting for an additional 200 across science, engineering and manufacturing.
+We have hired more than 850 new staff, and are recruiting for an additional 400 across science, accessioning, customer support and manufacturing.

 Find out more here.

-As we continue to ramp up our testing capabilities, and work alongside the government to offer this testing to an increasing list of individuals, we also recognize a demand from a range of businesses who wish to adopt our innovative COVID-19 testing technologies to address their own particular testing requirements, without impacting on the public health need.
+As we continue to ramp up our testing capabilities, and work alongside the government to offer this testing to an increasing list of individuals, we also recognize a demand for testing from the general public – for COVID-safe travel and business.